I really didn't care for The Book of Boba Fett. And I thought Kenobi was an amateurish bore.

 Andor is shaping up as a show with something to say.

 Kathleen Kennedy has, from my perspective, always been a risk taker.
 The first directors she picked to carry on the franchise were all young turks with their own emerging voice.
 They were exciting choices.
 They didn't work out for the most part.
 But then, Andor, too is a wildly risky choice to make.
-And I'm glad they gambled on it.
+And I'm glad she gambled on it.

 I'm even more glad the second season is already green lit, so we'll get a proper wrap up for the series.
 I know it leads into Rogue One, which I actually hated, but Andor's so good I just don't care.
 I am enjoying it for what it is.